 Dosage for preventing VTE in people who are ill

-Xarelto is used to prevent venous thromboembolism (VTE) in people who are currently or recently hospitalized due to illness.
-VTE is a life threatening condition in which you have both DVT and PE.
+Xarelto is used to prevent venous thromboembolism (VTE) in adults who are currently or recently hospitalized due to illness.
+VTE is a blood clot that forms in a vein.

-Dosage for reducing the risk of cardiovascular events in people with CAD or PAD
+Dosage for reducing the risk of cardiovascular events in adults with CAD or PAD

 For this use, the typical dosage of Xarelto is 2.5 mg, twice per day with or without food.
 And it’s often taken with 75 mg to 100 mg of aspirin once per day.
 These drugs used together help reduce your risk for blood clots and serious cardiovascular events.